boooooommmmmm/COMP90050-Advanced-Database-System/week4.md

 System look prefect

+have loop(s)

 **Solution**

 * Have enough resources
 * Do not let a process simply rollback. -> makes live looks worse than deadlocks. -> everything seems working.
 * Resource level: Linearly order the resources and request of resources should follow order.
 J > I
-* Pre-declare all resources in a single request
+* Pre-declare all resources in a single request -> only request once;
 * wait and rollback
-* Check resource dependency graph for cycles.
+* Check resource dependency graph for cycles. ->  no hierarchies -> kill cycles (transactions)
-* Use time out for global deadlock
+* Use time out for global deadlock (for distribute database systems)
 * Phantom Deadlock

 **Calculate the probability of a deadlock**